-Women who experience violence and abuse can be hopeful that the violence will stop so the relationship can continue.
-This hope can keep women believing in the relationship or returning the relationship a number of times.
-Although people who use coercive control and abuse are usually very capable of stopping, they need to want to stop so their participation in an Intervention Program is preempted by an openness, willingness and readiness to learn other ways of regulating their emotions.
+Women who experience violence and abuse may be hopeful that the violence will stop so the relationship can continue.
+This hope can keep women believing in the relationship or returning to the relationship a number of times.
+Although people who use coercive control and abuse are usually very capable of stopping, they need to want to stop, so that their participation in an intervention program is preempted by an openness, willingness and readiness to learn other ways of regulating their emotions.
 Additionally, programs for those who use violence in their relationships also review and explore individual and societal attitudes, beliefs and actions that underpin and support the use of violence and coercive control.

-Attendance may be mandatory as a condition on a Parole or Probation order or Self referred.
+Attendance may be mandatory as a condition on a parole or probation order, or self-referred.
 A domestic violence education and intervention program may cover the following themes:

 - Respect

-- · Accountability and Honesty
+- Accountability and honesty

-- Economic Partnership
+- Economic partnership

-- Shared Responsibility
+- Shared responsibility

-- · Support and Trust
+- Support and trust

-- · Sexual Respect
+- Sexual respect

-- Responsible Parenting
+- Responsible parenting

-- · Negotiation and Fairness
+- $\boldsymbol{\cdot}$ Negotiation and fairness

-It is important to know that not all Intervention Programs operate in the same way.
-If a person is attending a group because of their abuse towards you, you may be able to contact the agency delivering the Program to understand how it is delivered and what content is in the Program.
-You can also ask if they provide a women's advocate to support you while the person is attending the Program.
+It is important to know that not all intervention programs operate in the same way.
+If a person is attending a group because of their abuse towards you, you may be able to contact the agency delivering the program to understand how it is delivered and what content is in the program.
+You can also ask if they provide a women's advocate to support you while the person is attending the program.

-Pressure from Friends and Family
+Pressure from friends and family